Russell-S-Harper/EXPLORE/README.md

 To achieve 5 frames/s, that corresponds to a budget of 0.20 s/frame or 200 ms/frame.
 However note that just the *callback call overhead* + *rotating the points* + *baseline* already adds up to 200 ms!
 All of these have been significantly optimized, so even if everything was written in 6502 assembly, there would not be enough improvement expected.

-### In summary, while rendering polygons using masking is an elegant solution and provides a lot of flexibility, it isn't appropriate for this platform!
+### In summary, while rendering polygons using masking is an elegant solution and provides a lot of flexibility, it isn’t appropriate for this platform!

-Should you want to build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
+Should you want to build the demo, you’ll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.

 Edit the `«flt-repo»/flt/build-cc65` script to point `XCC` to where the ***cc65*** repo is located, and run the script to build the `flt.lib` library.

 Then edit the `«explore-repo»/cx16-v1/build-cc65-cx16` script to point `XCC`, `FLT`, and `EMU` to where the ***cc65***, ***FLT*** and ***x16emu*** repositories are located, and run the script to create `explore.prg` and `data.prg`.

 Run the emulator, then load and run `data.prg` to generate the `explore.dat` data file, and then load and run `explore.prg` to run the demo.
-A word of warning, you'll likely be underwhelmed!
-Once `explore.dat` is created, you don't need to run `data.prg` again, unless you change `«explore-repo»/cx16-v1/data.c`.
+A word of warning, you’ll likely be underwhelmed!
+Once `explore.dat` is created, you don’t need to run `data.prg` again, unless you change `«explore-repo»/cx16-v1/data.c`.

 The only controls are escape to pause (!) and Q to quit, or you can just wait an eternity for 100 frames to finish.
-Depending on what I'm optimizing, it might print some timing statistics in `clock` units.
+Depending on what I’m optimizing, it might print some timing statistics in `clock` units.

-Here's a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified demo running at 0.66 s/frame.
+Here’s a stunning :wink: [video](https://www.youtube.com/watch?v=TsXz8cJG-AU) of the very simplified demo running at 0.66 s/frame.

 ## CX16 – v2.
 VERA Approach

 VERA is a display co-processor used in the CX16.
 It has a new feature, "FX", which provides helpers to improve line drawing, polygon filling, and other functions.
 Using the line drawing helper, I was able to implement 16-color line drawing routines such that, even written in C and implementing clipping, they still run in about 80% of the time required by the 256-color line drawing routines in TGI.
-As an aside, the line drawing routines in `cx16-v1` using Bresenham's algorithm took 3× the time to run than the TGI drawing routines, so a huge improvement gain using VERA.
+As an aside, the line drawing routines in `cx16-v1` using Bresenham’s algorithm took 3× the time to run than the TGI drawing routines, so a huge improvement gain using VERA.

 V2 takes a different perspective looking overhead into an arena setting with walls and rooms.
-There's no masking, just lines.
-Here's a [video](https://youtube.com/watch?v=RPV9IS4tWk4) of a simple room-with-a-room setting.
-You can see it chugging at 4 frames/s in some places, whick is too slow.
-Something like 5 frames/s would be satisfactory, but to get that will have to simplify the setting to something even more abstract.
-An alternative would be to make the viewing area smaller, but that's not somewhere I'd like to go just yet.
+There’s no masking, just lines.
+Here’s a [video](https://youtube.com/watch?v=o9vB4gN9Nhg) of some sample settings.
+By using the multiplier in VERA, the frame rate was increased from the initial 4.0 frames/s to 8.5 frames/s.
+Given that 5.0 frames/s is acceptable, there’s lots of room to add more details.
 I have a game in mind, a recreation of something I wrote a long time ago – unfortunately the original is lost to history…

-As in `cx16-v1`, should you want to build the demo, you'll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
+As in `cx16-v1`, should you want to build the demo, you’ll need [cc65](https://github.com/cc65/cc65), [FLT](https://github.com/Russell-S-Harper/FLT), and [x16emu](https://github.com/x16community/x16-emulator).
 Check these repositories if there are any other dependencies.
 Be sure to adhere to the licensing terms provided in these repositories to ensure proper usage and compliance.

 Edit the `«flt-repo»/flt/build-cc65` script to point `XCC` to where the ***cc65*** repo is located, and run the script to build the `flt.lib` library.

 Then edit the `«explore-repo»/cx16-v2/build-cc65-cx16` script to point `XCC`, `FLT`, and `EMU` to where the ***cc65***, ***FLT*** and ***x16emu*** repositories are located, and run the script to create `explore.prg` and `data.prg`.

 Run the emulator, then load and run `data.prg` to generate the `explore.dat` data file, and then load and run `explore.prg` to run the demo.
-Once `explore.dat` is created, you don't need to run `data.prg` again, unless you change `«explore-repo»/cx16-v2/data.c`.
+Once `explore.dat` is created, you don’t need to run `data.prg` again, unless you change `«explore-repo»/cx16-v2/data.c`.

 The only controls are escape to pause and Q to quit.
-Depending on what I'm optimizing, it might print some timing statistics in `clock` units.
+Depending on what I’m optimizing, it might print some timing statistics in `clock` units.

 ## License